sematext/docs/docs/integration/vercel-logs-integration.md

 - Serverless Functions that fail, crash, or cause an error
 - Serverless Functions that are cold starts

 We give you 7 reports out-of-the-box.
 You can add as many additional custom reports and charts as you want!
+Additionally, you can also use the [Sematext Synthetics](https://vercel.com/integrations/sematext-synthetics-monitoring) Vercel integration to monitor your Vercel projects' frontends and APIs.

 ## Install the Sematext Logs Vercel Integration